Ilham Zakiyev: Career

 He won a gold medal in the 2004 Athens Paralympics and the 2008 Beijing Paralympics in the +100 kg division.
 Zakiyev has been European champion eight times, and has twice been the World champion.

+2024

+In 2024, Ilham Zakiyev represented Azerbaijan at the Summer Paralympics held in Paris.
+He competed in the J1 category in the +90 kg weight class and won a bronze medal.

+By the decree of President Ilham Aliyev on September 10, 2024, Ilham Zakiyev was awarded 50,000 manats for securing third place at the Summer Paralympics, while his coach received 25,000 manats.
+In another decree issued on the same day, Zakiyev was also honored with the 2nd-degree Order for Service to the Fatherland.

 Personal life

 In 2008, Zakiyev received the Shohrat Order for his services in the development of Azerbaijani sport.

 He is an avid supporter of Neftchi Baku.